BMW 3 Series Compact: Models

-M3 Compact
+M3 Compact prototype

 In 1996, to celebrate the 50th birthday of the German automobile magazine Auto, Motor und Sport, BMW M hand-built one M3 Compact.
 The car embodied all the technical and optical characteristics of the standard E36 M3, but in the compact body.
 Quad exhaust tips, Recaro sports seats, four-point seatbelts, an Alcantara steering wheel and gear lever were specific for this model.